 THE NOBEL DRESS

-SKS and Fabric Forest are proud to present what may well be the Nobel banquet’s most unique dress – a gown made entirely of Swedish paper.
-The dress will be worn by Master of Ceremonies Andrea Montano Montes.
-Andres is a student at the Karolinska Institute and is studying Toxicology.
+SKS and Fabric Forest are proud to have presented what may well be the Nobel banquet’s most unique dress ever – a gown made entirely of Swedish paper.
+The dress was worn by Master of Ceremonies Andrea Montano Montes, a student at the Karolinska Institute studying Toxicology.
 And what better choice to wear this unique dress made from one of the future’s “sustainable” materials than someone who themselves symbolizes our future?
-Even the attractive necklace Andrea wears is made of wood – a beautiful pear wood pendant designed by Lena Olson.
+Even the attractive necklace Andrea wore was made of wood – a beautiful pear wood pendant designed by Lena Olson.
 Just another example of the beauty and usefulness of nature.
 The dress was designed and sewn by Karolina Nilsson from Fabric Forest’s revolutionary new fabric.

 Help us develop tomorrow’s solutions!